TPD Claims Call (02) 7233 3661

 Often, yes.
 Early retirement due to illness does not automatically prevent a Total and Permanent Disability (TPD) claim.
 In many matters, retirement is simply one point in a broader timeline showing that work capacity had already become unreliable, unsustainable, or functionally unviable under your policy definition.

 The core legal question is usually not “Did you retire?” but “At the relevant assessment point, were you unlikely to return to suitable work as defined in the policy, based on credible evidence?”
+A stronger file usually explains why the retirement was health-driven, how the medical condition affected ordinary work reliability, and why any later light activity did not prove sustainable employment capacity.

 Who this page helps